shopware/frontends/apps/docs/src/getting-started/login-form.md

 import StackBlitzLiveExample from '../components/StackBlitzLiveExample.vue'
 </script>

-# Create a Login form
+# Create a login form

-In this chapter, you will learn how to:
+In this chapter, you will learn how to

 - Sign in using username and password
-- Display data for authenticated user
+- Display data of an authenticated user
 - Display authentication errors
 - Logout